ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. note::

      1. This is a page-based method.
 Document-level information of source documents is therefore ignored.
 Examples include Optional Content, Embedded Files, `StructureElem`, `AcroForm`, table of contents, page labels, metadata, named destinations (and other named entries) and some more.
 As a consequence, specifically, **Form Fields (widgets) can never be copied** -- although they seem to appear on pages only.
-Look at :meth:`Document.bake` for converting a source document if you need to retain at least widget **appearances.**
+Look at :meth:`Document.Bake` for converting a source document if you need to retain at least widget **appearances.**

      2. If `fromPage > toPage`, pages will be **copied in reverse order**.
 If `0 <= fromPage == toPage`, then one page will be copied.